holistic-health-diaries/holistic-health-diaries.github.io/_posts/2023-05-25-hormone-health.md

 The word stems from the Greek participle ὁρμῶν, "setting in motion".
 In other words: hormones are the things that keep [all those incredibly complex and finely tuned processes throughout your body](https://holistic-health-diaries.github.io/2023/05/03/miracle.html) running.

-Hormones and hormone cycles affect sleep, mood, fertility, food cravings, general energy levels, and much more.
+Hormones and hormone cycles affect sleep, mood, fertility, food cravings, general energy levels, and much, much more.
-Disbalances in hormone cycles are closely related with many kinds of health issues.
+Disbalances in hormone cycles are closely linked with many kinds of health issues.
 Notable groups of hormones include:
 - Sex hormones ("steroids") - mainly estrogen, progesterone, testosterone
 - Wakefulness/sleep-related hormones - cortisol (the "stress hormone"), melatonin